DoTheEvo/selfhosted-apps-docker/README.md

   It is used automatically just by being in the directory with the `docker-compose.yml`</br>
-  Variables set there are available during the building of the container, but unless named in the `Enviroment:` option they are not available in the running containers.
+  Variables set there are available during the building of the container, but unless named in the `enviroment:` option they are not available in the running containers.
 * `env_file` - an option in compose that defines existing external file.</br>
   Variables set in this file will be available in the running container,